- About the Person-Specific Select Menus Report

 -

-Delivery Sequence - sorts the report according to the delivery sequence set up for room delivery.
-This option would be selected for residents with in-room service.
+Delivery Sequence - sorts the report according to the delivery sequence set up for resident/patients with in-room service.
+This option would be selected for residents with in-room service (i.e., room delivery).

 -